 There stood an ash tree at Aspatria associated with St. Patrick.
 The saint, carried with him a walking stick made of ash.
 On one occasion St. Patrick preached for so long the walking stick developed roots and began to grow into a tree.
 The spot of this ‘miracle’ became known as Aspatria – ash tree of Patrick.

-Perhaps a tale too recent for ‘folk lore’, however, in the grounds of Conishead Priory, Ulverston stands a large Cedar of Lebanon.
+Perhaps more urban myth than ‘folk lore’, but, in the grounds of Conishead Priory, Ulverston stands a large Cedar of Lebanon.
 It’s date of planting is unknown, but the first Cedar of Lebanon were planted in Britain around 1664.
 In 1976, students of Lama Thubten Yeshe founded the Manjushri Institute at Conishead Priory, and so began the myth of the Naga Tree.
 Nagas within Buddhist mythology are a serpent race that assume their physical form as human, partial human-serpent or the whole serpent.
 They are associated with bodies of waters and trees.
 The early Tibetan Lamas were convinced nagas lived in this tree, and offerings were placed underneath to pacify them, as their power and venom makes them potentially dangerous to humans.

 Tom Fool’s Tree